rusq/rbubbles/README.md

 # Bubbles

 This library provides some UI components to build text user interfaces.
-It uses [bubbletea](https://github.com/charmbracelet/bubbletea) as the underlying framework.
+It uses [bubbletea] as the underlying framework.

-It is written mainly to be used in [Slackdump](github.com/rusq/slackdump), but it can be used in any other project.
+It is written mainly to be used in [Slackdump], but it can be used in any other project.

 Pull requests are welcome.